-Deploying an Aqueduct Application on Amazon Web Services (AWS)
+Deploying an Aqueduct Application on Remote VMs

 For other deployment options, see Deploying Aqueduct Applications.

 This document will describe the steps to deploy an Aqueduct application to a remote machine that you are able to

 ssh into.
 This is often the case for Amazon Web Service (AWS) EC2 instances, Google Cloud Compute Instances, Azure Virtual Machines, and rented boxes on platforms like Digital Ocean or other cloud providers.

 If you are unfamiliar with deploying applications in this way, this is not a good beginner's guide and will not cover many of the steps necessary to deploy an application.
 Prefer to use a platform like Heroku or one that supports Docker.
 See the guides on Heroku and Docker for better options.